nicolashery/cjs-umd/README.md

 # cjs-umd

+## IMPORTANT: Exporting with UMD is now included in [pure-cjs](https://github.com/RReverser/pure-cjs).
+This repository is deprecated.

 Bundle [CommonJS](http://en.wikipedia.org/wiki/CommonJS) source files into a single [UMD](https://github.com/umdjs/umd) file with the option to define external dependencies that will not be included.

 ## Why?